micka-coder/talmedia/tanakh/numbers/tanakh-numbers-chapter-17-rashi_en.md

 ### passuk 5
 <b>So as not to be like Korach.</b> <i data-commentator="Siftei Chakhamim" data-label="⚬"></i>In order not to be like Korach.
-<b>As Hachem spoke to him, through Moshe.</b> Like עָלָיו, “about him.”
+<b>As Adonoy spoke to him, through Moshe.</b> Like עָלָיו, “about him.”
 About Aharon, He spoke to Moshe, [saying] that he and his sons shall be <i>kohanim.</i> Therefore, a stranger should not approach who is not a descendant of Aharon, etc. Similarly, every לִי, לוֹ and לָהֶם next to דִּבּוּר, “speech,” is interpreted as עַל, “about.”
 According to Midrash, <i data-commentator="Siftei Chakhamim" data-label="⚬"></i>about Korach, what is [the meaning of] בְּיַד משֶׁה, [literally “in the hand of Moshe,”] [why did] Scripture not write “to Moshe”?
 This alludes that those who dispute the <i>kehunah</i> <i data-commentator="Siftei Chakhamim" data-label="⚬"></i>are stricken with <i>tzora'as,</i> as Moshe was stricken in his hand, as it is said, “when he withdrew it, his hand was stricken with <i>tzora’as</i> — white as snow.”
 This is why Uziyah was stricken with <i>tzora’as.</i>

 ### passuk 6